 The motion shall be made within a reasonable time, and for reasons (1), (2), and (3) not more than one (1) year after the judgment, order, or proceeding was entered or taken.
 A motion under this subdivision (b) does not affect the finality of a judgment or suspend its operation.
 This rule does not limit the power of a court to entertain an independent action to relieve a party from a judgment, order, or proceeding, or to set aside a judgment for fraud upon the court.
-The procedure for obtaining any relief from a judgment shall be by motion as prescribed in these rules or by an independent action.
+Writs of coram nobis, coram vobis, audita querela, and bills of review and bills in the nature of a bill of review, are abolished, and tThe procedure for obtaining any relief from a judgment shall be by motion as prescribed in these rules or by an independent action.